 As this study includes both people with a known mental health diagnosis and healthy volunteers the only inclusion criteria are: age 16+ and having capacity to consent.

 You can complete this short questionnaire online or for further information contact Andy Dingwall on 07771 873068 or email DHCFT.Research@nhs.net

 A baby using their voice and reacting to voices is important for their speech and language development.
 This study will explore different brain patterns of babies whose mums have experienced mental illness.
 We want to examine how the brain processes voices and to understand how different factors may affect a child’s responses to sounds and voices.

 What will happen to me if I take part?

-The study involves assessments at 3 sessions when your baby is around 9 months, 12 months, and 18 months old.
-Before the first session we will shall ask you to complete a series of short questionnaires about your background (age, education, occupation, number of children etc.), as well as your own childhood experiences and how you are feeling in your mood.
+The study involves assessments at three sessions when your baby is around nine months, 12 months, and 18 months old.
+Before the first session we will ask you to complete a series of short questionnaires about your background (age, education, occupation, number of children), as well as your own childhood experiences and how you are feeling in your mood.
 We will ask you to provide us access to your medical records so that we can accurately document your post-natal mental health illness and treatments.

-We will ask you for access to your child’s personal health record or ‘Little Red Book’ so that we can record your infant’s growth charts and medical history.
+We will ask you for access to your child’s personal health record or Red Book so that we can record your infant’s growth charts and medical history.

 What will happen to my baby if he/she takes part?

-The second session which will be about 3 months after the first, is much shorter and will only require us to carry out the fNIRS brain imaging assessment exactly as before, together with a short developmental assessment for your baby.
+The second session, which will be about three months after the first, is shorter and will only require us to carry out the fNIRS brain-imaging assessment exactly as before, together with a short developmental assessment for your baby.
 This should only take one hour.